BobMcDear/flaim/.github/ISSUE_TEMPLATE/feature_request.md

 Please write a detailed description of the feature you'd like to see added.

 **References**
-Please include references for this feature here.
+Please include references for the desired feature here.